kuhlman-labs/terraform-azurerm-landing-zone/README.md

 The order in which the solutions should be deployed based upon interdependencies:

 * (Optional) test
-    * A minimal solution that helps confirm the backend configuration and authentication are properly configured
+    * A validation solution that helps confirm the modules are properly configured
 *  audit
     * Deploys log analytics for storage audit logs
 *  shared-services